filedit22/J2JAY/README.md

 - A Cron-Job runs performcheck.php(with your personal key as GET argument) at least every minute(lowest possible period in Cron)
 - The performcheck.php stores some infos in cache files
 - The index.php just access the cache files and wont send out more tcp traffic(no additional pings)

+Live Demo Website(has some features that aren stable yet): http://project-sato.net/statuschecker/